 My kids are absolutely over the moon that I have finally developed Fat Head sausage rolls.
 I started to see readers posting versions of these on Facebook groups and Instagram for a while and knew I had to give them a go.
 Well, all I can say is wow.

-Watch my new video to see how to make Fat Head pizza base.
+Watch my video to see how to make Fat Head pizza base.
 And scroll below to watch my NEW quick cooking video showing you how to make Fat Head sausage rolls.

 What IS Fat Head Pastry (and why is it so famous)?

 If you have never heard of Fat Head pastry, get ready.
 This is famous for a very good reason.

 Fat Head pastry is incredibly low in carbs, grain free, wheat free, gluten free and super easy.
 It is made with cheese, cream cheese, an egg and either almond meal/flour or coconut flour.
 It is sturdy, easy to make and can be flavoured in many different ways.

 You all know that Fat Head pastry is so incredibly versatile.
 This is just a selection of the recipes I have already made using the basic Fat Head dough.
 And of course, there is the ultimate grand-daddy of Fat Head.
 That is, of course, Fat Head Pizza – the holy grail.

 You will also know, that I always pay homage to Tom Naughton, who gave the title Fat Head following his Fat Head movie.
 Read more about that here.